Senior Speakers: Asia Wooten BA ’20 and Zafar Ali BA ’20

 May 05, 2020

-Asia Wooten BA ’20 and Zafar Ali BA ’20 will be the senior speakers at the College of Arts and Sciences commencement on May 9.
-Both students will give their speeches during the virtual ceremony.
+Asia Wooten BA ’20 and Zafar Ali BA ’20 were the senior speakers at the College of Arts and Sciences virtual commencement on May 9.
 We talked to Asia and Zafar about their favorite Lewis & Clark experiences, the message they hope to convey to their fellow graduates, and how they’ve been handling life in the time of COVID-19.

 Asia Wooten BA ’20